Joachim Lambek: Scholarly work

-Lambek's PhD thesis investigated vector fields using the biquaternion algebra over Minkowski space, as well as semigroup immersion in a group.
-The second component was published by the Canadian Journal of Mathematics.
+Lambek's wrote two short PhD theses on separate topics: one studying quaternions in the foundations of mathematical physics (specifically the biquaternion algebra over Minkowski space), and another on the problem of embedding a semigroup into a group.
+The second component, attacking a question that had been previously addressed by Anatoly Maltsev but using a novel geometric approach, was published by the Canadian Journal of Mathematics.
 He later returned to biquaternions when in 1995 he contributed "If Hamilton had prevailed: Quaternions in Physics", which exhibited the Riemann–Silberstein bivector to express the free-space electromagnetic equations.

-Lambek supervised 17 doctoral students, and has 75 doctoral descendants as of 2020.
+Lambek supervised 17 doctoral students, and has 99 doctoral descendants as of 2025.
 He has over 100 publications listed in the Mathematical Reviews, including 6 books.
 His earlier work was mostly in module theory, especially torsion theories, non-commutative localization, and injective modules.
 One of his earliest papers, Lambek & Moser (1954), proved the Lambek–Moser theorem about integer sequences.
 In 1963 he published an important result, now known as Lambek's theorem, on character modules characterizing flatness of a module.
 His more recent work is in pregroups and formal languages; his earliest works in this field were probably Lambek (1958) and Lambek (1979).
-He is noted, among other things, for the Lambek calculus, an effort to capture mathematical aspects of natural language syntax in logical form, and a work that has been very influential in computational linguistics, as well as for developing the connections between typed lambda calculus and cartesian closed categories (see Curry–Howard–Lambek correspondence).
+He is noted, among other things, for the Lambek calculus, an influential effort to capture mathematical aspects of natural language syntax in logical form by reducing grammaticality to a test of logical entailment in a certain sequent calculus, as well as for developing the connections between typed lambda calculus and cartesian closed categories (see Curry–Howard–Lambek correspondence).
 His last works were on pregroup grammar.